redhat-sap/sap-datahub/README.md

 `vsystem-vrep` `statefulset` will be patched to mount `emptyDir` volume at `/exports` directory in order to enable NFS exports in the container running on top overlayfs which is the default filesystem in Red Hat Enterprise Linux CoreOS (RHCOS).

 This is applicable only to OpenShift cluster 4.1 and newer.
 The resource running on earlier releases will not be modified.

-#### `vystem-iptables` containers running as *privileged*

-On Red Hat Enterprise Linux CoreOS, container needs to be run as *privileged* in order to manage iptables on the host system.
-SAP Data Hub containers named `vsystem-iptables` deployed as part of every `vsystem-app` deployment attempt to modify iptables rules without having the necessary permissions.
-This `sdh-observer` fixes the permissions on-the-fly as the deployments are created.

-The template spawns a pod that observes the particular namespace where SAP Data Hub runs and marks each `"vsystem-iptables"` container in all `"vsystem-app"` deployments as *privileged*.

-This is applicable only to OpenShift cluster 4.1 and newer.
-The resources running on earlier releases will not be modified.

 #### Running SDH Pipeline Modeler as a Super Privileged Container